hashed-io/hashed-substrate/docs/n4-configuration.md

 cargo build --release
 ```

-Note: It is known that apt & rnf package managers host their own polkadot release, allowing a faster installation and service setup.
+It is known that apt & rnf package managers host their own polkadot release, allowing a faster installation and service setup.
 However, it was decided to build the project from a source level in order to provide us more control regarding the updating process in the future, as well as write a more explicit documentation.

 ### Liberland projects
 There are currently 3 liberland-related projects: liberland-node, liberland-frontend and liberland-backend, it is required to download and build them: